shipth-is/cli/docs/apple/certificate.md

 #### Description

-Creates an iOS Distribution Certificate in your Apple Developer account and saves it with the private key to your ShipThis account
+Creates an iOS Distribution Certificate in your Apple Developer account.
+Saves the certificate with the private key to your ShipThis account

 #### Help Output